AyrtonB/WPD-DS-Challenge/README.md

 ### Installation

-You can install the battery optimisation library using:
+You can install the battery optimisation library developed in this work using:

 ```bash
 pip install batopt